YixiaoXu/LLM_Security_Reading_List/paper/jailbreak.md

 ## 4. CERTIFYING LLM SAFETY AGAINST ADVERSARIAL PROMPTING [link](https://arxiv.org/pdf/2309.02705.pdf)

 Adversatial prompt defense method by erasing tokens in the original prompt step-by-step and using LLama2 to check the safety of new prompt.

+## 5. The Reversal Curse: LLMs trained on “A is B” fail to learn “B is A” [link](https://arxiv.org/pdf/2309.12288.pdf)

+Some intriguing properties illustrate that LLMs fail to make basic logical inferences.